IDEA-NTHU-Taiwan/NTHU_thesis_template/README.md

 ![image](/screen_shot.png)

-This template is modified from an unkown lab-mates in [IDEA lab](https://idea.cs.nthu.edu.tw/).
+This template is modified from a graduated lab-mate 蔡碩恩 in [IDEA lab](https://idea.cs.nthu.edu.tw/).